Program

 Regency B

-Student Workshop: Synthetic Biology: Bottom-up Molecular Engineering of Unique Biosystems*
+Student Workshop: Synthetic Biology: Bottom-up/Top-down Molecular Engineering of Unique Biosystems*

 Conveners: Easter David, University of Missouri – Columbia, Eudald Illa-Berenguer, University of Georgia, Hannah Levengood, Purdue University, Giovanna Teixeira Sandoval Moreira, Kansas State University, Ava Vaillant, University of Iowa, Prasanna Valavanur Shekar, Clemson University, and Christina Yevtushenko, McGill University